ana-edelinski/cocoa-connect/README.md

 # Cocoa Connect

-Academic project made for Faculty of Technical Sciences' course Web Programming.
+Academic project made for course Web Programming at Faculty of Technical Sciences, University of Novi Sad

 ## About Project